2024-05-07

 Step 3 – Set Android global proxy to Burp Suite proxy

-- To set the global proxy, use the following adb command:
+- To set the global proxy, run:

-adb shell settings put global http_proxy <burp_proxy_ip>:<burp_listening_port>
+- adb shell settings put global http_proxy <burp_proxy_ip>:<burp_listening_port>

-adb shell settings put global http_proxy 192.168.1.84:8080
+- adb shell settings put global http_proxy 192.168.1.84:8080

 - From then, Internet traffic should be redirected to Burp Suite.

-- Disable global proxy.
+- Disable global proxy

-adb shell settings put global http_proxy :0
+- adb shell settings put global http_proxy :0

 Extras